wzk1015/HRM-Architecture/Documentation/exceptions and cp0.md

 When `eret`, PC is set to the address in EPC to return from exception.

-Note that when *Unrecgonized Instrcution* encountered （after J-instructions or `eret`）, EPC is set to address of previous instruction's next instruction, i.e. `addr(jump/eret) + 2`.
+Note that when *Unrecgonized Instrcution* encountered after J-instructions or `eret`, EPC is set to address of previous instruction's next instruction, i.e. `addr(jump/eret) + 2`, by hardware.

 ### Cause